Cloud infrastructure segmentation with the Check Point next-generation firewall

 terraform destroy

-Terraform will permanently delete all the resources: networks, subnets, VMs, folders, etc.
+Terraform will permanently delete all resources you created, including networks, subnets, VMs, folders, etc.

 file from the yc-network-segmentation-with-checkpoint